 MC1R: Tanning and Pigmentation

-That enzyme converts tyrosine into eumelanin, the brown-black pigment that provides actual UV protection.
-This is real melanin production, not a cosmetic stain like DHA in spray tans.
+Tyrosinase converts the amino acid tyrosine into eumelanin, the brown-black pigment that actually protects you from UV.
+The key word is actually.
+This is real melanin your skin produces, not a cosmetic stain sitting on the surface like the DHA in a spray tan.

-MT-2 has sub-nanomolar affinity at MC1R (Ki values reported between 0.27 and 0.67 nM depending on the assay).
-A 2006 study of 65 fair-skinned Caucasians using the related compound NDP-MSH showed a 41% increase in melanin content and a 59% reduction in thymine dimers.
+MT-2 grabs onto MC1R hard, with sub-nanomolar affinity (Ki between 0.27 and 0.67 nM depending on the assay).
+In a 2006 study of 65 fair-skinned Caucasians using the closely related compound NDP-MSH, melanin content rose 41% and UV-induced DNA damage (thymine dimers) dropped 59%.
+Translation: more pigment, less sun damage.

 MC3R: Metabolism and Appetite

-MT-2 activates MC3R at a Ki of approximately 24 to 34 nM.
-This pathway explains the appetite suppression that people running MT-2 consistently report during loading phases.
+MT-2 activates MC3R at a Ki around 24 to 34 nM.
+This is the pathway behind the appetite suppression that almost everyone notices during a loading phase, which we’ll get to.

 MC4R: Sexual Function and Desire

-MC4R is responsible for MT-2’s most striking pharmacological effect.
-It is widely expressed in the hypothalamus, paraventricular nucleus, medial preoptic area, and lumbosacral spinal cord.
+MC4R is responsible for MT-2’s most dramatic effect.
+It’s spread across the hypothalamus, paraventricular nucleus, medial preoptic area, and lumbosacral spinal cord, all the wiring involved in arousal.

-When MT-2 activates MC4R centrally, it triggers pro-erectile signaling through neuronal nitric oxide release and simultaneously increases subjective sexual desire.
-MT-2 shows its highest affinity at MC4R (Ki approximately 2.7 to 6.6 nM).
+When MT-2 activates MC4R centrally, it sets off pro-erectile signaling through nitric oxide release while also raising subjective desire.
+MT-2 binds MC4R tightest of all (Ki around 2.7 to 6.6 nM), which is why this effect is so pronounced.

-Melanotan 2 Benefits: What Research and Users Show
+Melanotan 2 Benefits: What the Research and Users Actually Show

-The clinical trial data on MT-2 is limited in size but remarkably consistent.
-The formal human dataset consists of pilot Phase I and Phase II studies totaling fewer than 30 subjects.
+Let’s be straight about the evidence.
+The formal human data on MT-2 is small, pilot Phase I and Phase II studies totaling fewer than 30 subjects.
+That’s a genuine limitation and worth saying out loud.

 Accelerated Tanning and UV Protection

-The foundational tanning study is Dorr et al. (1996), the first Phase I human trial of MT-2.
-Three male volunteers received 0.01 to 0.03 mg/kg subcutaneously on alternating days.
+The foundational study is Dorr et al. (1996), the first Phase I human trial of MT-2.
+Three male volunteers got 0.01 to 0.03 mg/kg subcutaneously on alternating days, and two of the three showed measurable pigment increases after just five small doses.

-A larger study using the closely related NDP-MSH (Barnetson et al. 2006, n=65) showed a 41% melanin density increase in fair-skinned subjects.
-Sunburn cells dropped more than 50%, and thymine dimers in the basal layer dropped 59% (p=0.002).
+A bigger study using the related NDP-MSH (Barnetson et al. 2006, n=65) found a 41% jump in melanin density in fair-skinned subjects.
+Sunburn cells dropped more than 50%, and thymine dimers in the basal layer fell 59% (p=0.002).
+And Dorr et al. (2004) showed the effect plays nicely with sunlight: treated subjects had 47% fewer sunburn cells, and the tan stuck around at least three weeks longer than in sun-only controls.

-Users consistently describe the MT-2 tan as distinct from a regular sun tan.
-The common term is “the MT-2 glow.”
-Because the pigment is actual eumelanin distributed throughout the epidermis, it has a depth and warmth that spray tans don’t match.
+Users describe the MT-2 tan as a different animal from a regular sun tan.
+The community even has a name for it, “the MT-2 glow.”
+Because the pigment is real eumelanin spread through the epidermis rather than a surface coating, it has a depth and warmth a spray tan never gets close to.

-Most people report visible darkening by days 4 to 7, with freckles responding first.
-Significant results typically appear by week 2 to 3.
+Most people see visible darkening by day 4 to 7, with freckles darkening first, and real results by week 2 to 3.
+How fast depends on your Fitzpatrick skin type:

-The quality of the tan matters as much as the speed.
-MT-2 preferentially drives eumelanin synthesis (brown-black, photoprotective) rather than pheomelanin (red-yellow, which can actually generate reactive oxygen species after UV exposure).
-That biochemical distinction is why the Arizona researchers pursued this approach in the first place.
+Quality matters as much as speed here.
+MT-2 preferentially builds eumelanin (the brown-black, photoprotective kind) rather than pheomelanin (the red-yellow kind, which can actually throw off reactive oxygen species after UV).
+That biochemical preference is the exact reason the Arizona team chased this approach in the first place.

 Sexual Function and Libido

-This is where the research evidence is strongest, and it is not close.
+This is where the evidence is strongest, and it isn’t a close call.

 Wessells et al. (1998) ran a double-blind, placebo-controlled crossover in 10 men with psychogenic erectile dysfunction.
-Eight of ten developed erections at 0.025 mg/kg subcutaneously, with mean tip rigidity above 80% lasting 38 minutes versus 3 minutes on placebo (p=0.0045).
+Eight of the ten got erections at 0.025 mg/kg, with tip rigidity above 80% lasting 38 minutes versus 3 minutes on placebo (p=0.0045).
+A follow-up in men with organic ED was almost more impressive: MT-2 triggered erections in 12 of 19 injections versus 1 of 21 on placebo.
+Even with vascular damage in play, the brain-level mechanism still worked.

 Appetite Suppression and Fat Loss

-MC4R is one of the most important regulators of energy homeostasis.
-Loss-of-function MC4R mutations cause the most common form of monogenic obesity, affecting 1 to 2.5% of individuals with a BMI over 30.
+MC4R is one of the body’s master switches for energy balance.
+Loss-of-function mutations in it cause the most common form of single-gene obesity, affecting 1 to 2.5% of people with a BMI over 30.
+So when you activate that receptor, appetite effects are no surprise.

 Potential Mood Effects